OP-TEE/optee_docs/building/devices/rpi3.rst

     For example:
     #ifconfig eth0 192.168.45.12 netmask 255.255.255.0

-3. To assign an IP from DHCP the board needs to be configured.
-Make sure the followed packages are present in the common.mk file.
-    If not add and rebuild the rootfilesytem.
+3. To use DHCP with the RPi device, add the following packages to OP-TEE build.git/common.mk file (and do a re-build):

 .. code-block:: bash